An introduction to microgreens: characteristics and distinction

 Microgreens for patient/advanced gardeners

-On the other hand more advanced growers who have time on their hands may wish to try:
+On the other hand more advanced growers who have time on their hands may wish to try other microgreens types:

 Whatever microgreens you choose will bring flavor into any dish - just make sure you read product descriptions carefully before sowing those seeds!